 - Q11.
 Is your school accredited?

 - Q12.
-How is the SJA Jeju academic school year like?
+When is the SJA Jeju academic school year?

 - Q13.
 Are there after school activities or clubs?

 - Q14.
 Are there advantages to enrolling in our boarding school?

 - Q17.
 What does your College Counseling Program offer to SJA Jeju students?

 A. We have a highly individualized admissions process and our Admissions Committee carefully reads each individual application while paying attention to the applicant’s personal attributes, intellectual promise and academic development.